kuiperzone/PupNet-Deploy/README.md

 **PupNet Deploy** is a cross-platform deployment utility which packages your .NET project as a ready-to-ship installation file in a single step.

+*If you like this project, don't forget to like and share.*

 ## Introduction ##

 It has been possible to cross-compile console C# applications for sometime now.
 More recently, the